Poisonblack

-Poisonblack is a Finnish gothic metal band led by singer and guitarist Ville Laihiala.
+Poisonblack was a Finnish gothic metal band led by singer and guitarist Ville Laihiala.
+They released six studio albums.

 History

 In 2003, the band's first album, Escapexstacy, was on the Finnish national charts for three weeks, peaking at No. 21.
 They opened for Iron Maiden at the Hartwall Areena in Helsinki on 21 December 2003 for the Dance of Death World Tour.

 Singer Juha-Pekka Leppäluoto left in the autumn of 2003 to concentrate on his work with Charon.
 Ville Laihiala, the band's principal songwriter, assumed vocal duties and has since led Poisonblack out of the gothic genre of their first album and in a musical direction that closely mirrors that of his former band Sentenced.

-In 2006, the band toured Europe with Lacuna Coil and their second album, Lust Stained Despair, reached No. 2 in Finland for one week.
+In 2006, the band toured Europe with Lacuna Coil, and their second album, Lust Stained Despair reached No. 2 in Finland for one week.

-In 2008, they released A Dead Heavy Day which hit the Finnish Album Chart in position 6.
-After this success, they toured Europe with Dark Tranquillity and Fear My Thoughts.
+In 2008, they released A Dead Heavy Day, which hit the Finnish Album Chart in position 6.
+Following this success, they toured Europe with Dark Tranquillity and Fear My Thoughts.
 In 2010, Poisonblack released Of Rust and Bones, their fourth album.
-The fifth album, Drive, was released in 2011 on Hype Records and the band's latest album, Lyijy, was released in September 2013 by Warner Music Finland.
+The fifth album, Drive, was released in 2011 on Hype Records, and the band's latest album, Lyijy, was released in September 2013 by Warner Music Finland.
 The album reached No. 4 on the Finnish album chart.

-On 23 August 2015, singer Ville Laihiala posted a statement on the band's Facebook page and website stating that the band had broken up.
-The band played their final show at Oulu, Finland (21-08-2015).
-JP Leppäluoto joined the band in their final few shows.
-The final song the band would ever perform would be "The State", before ending their farewell show and tour.
+On 23 August 2015, singer Ville Laihiala posted a statement announcing that the band had broken up.
+The band played their final show in Oulu, Finland, on August 21, 2015, with Leppäluoto joining them for their final performance.

-On February 27th 2023, JP Leppäluoto announced on his Instagram page that Poisonblack is coming back to play some shows for Escapexstacy's 20th anniversary.
-Poisonblack's Facebook also announced the reunion the same day.
+Poisonblack reunited and performed several shows in 2023 for Escapexstacy's 20th anniversary.
+All of the band's members, throughout their tenure, reunited, except for Dahlgren and Kukkonen.